david-fisher/320-S21-Track1/README.md

 The Editor has a frontend, backend, and database component.

 ### **Frontend**
-1. CD into the simulator/frontend
+1. `cd simulator/frontend`
-2. Run [ npm i ] inside terminal/gitbash, this should install all dependencies.
+2. Run `npm i` inside terminal/gitbash, this should install all dependencies.
-3. Run [ npm start ] inside the terminal
+3. Run `npm start` inside the terminal

 The page should open in a browser in localhost:3000 when its ready.
 If it does not open up by itself, type [http://localhost:3000] and it should open